humphrej/bazel-recipes/go_openapi_service/README.md

 ### Solution:
 Use Bazel to run the cloud function tests as part of a regular build.

+To regenerate the server:

+    swagger generate server -A todo-list -f ./swagger.yml

 To update pinned dependencies in bazel:

     bazel run :gazelle -- update-repos -from_file=$PWD/go.mod -to_macro=go_dependencies.bzl%go_repositories